-All you need to do is click to add a new objective to the learning path, and then you will be able to search from a pre-populated list of all the courses you have already set up within Administrate.
-You can also add documents, URLs, or external material as an outcome on a learning path if you want to include something outside of Administrate, such as reference material or a link to a YouTube video staff are required to watch.
+All that’s needed is a simple click to add new objectives to a learning path, and you will be able to search from and add any courses you have already set up within Administrate.
+You can also add external content, such as links and documents, if you want to include training materials outside of Administrate.

-Arrange Learning Paths Based on Priorities
+Arrange Training Based on Priorities

-Group Training to Align with Skills
+Group Training Courses to Align Skill Development